chauhang/mlflow/mlflow/pytorch/torchserve/examples/MNIST/example2/README.md

 ## Creating and predict deployment

 This example uses tensor as input for prediction.

-In the example 1, mlflow cli is used to creating and predicting the deployed models.
+In the previous example(example1), mlflow cli is used for predict.
+Input image path is provided as a cli argument.

-In this example, the create and predict deployment can be invoked using python script.
+Python plugin accepts 3 different types of input for prediction - Dataframe, Json and Tensor.

+This example demonstrates input as tensor (refer `predict.py` where images are converted to tensor)

 Run the following command to create and predict the output based on our test data - `test_data/one.png`